elfeck/SGpp-wiki/Linux-(GCC-Clang-ICC).md

 ```console
 import sgpp.*
 ```
-in MATLAB to not have to write @c sgpp. in front of every method.
+in MATLAB to not have to write `sgpp`. in front of every method.
 - Call
 ```console
 methods('sgpp.Classname')
 ```
-to see all methods of the class "Classname" (e.g. @c Grid).
+to see all methods of the class "Classname" (e.g. `Grid`).
 - The methods itself can also be called like Java methods in the MATLAB command window, e.g.:
 ```console